Skip to main content

 • They are experiencing chest pains.

-• There are any symptom that you cannot explain.
+• If there are any symptoms that you cannot explain.